mbaradad/learning_with_noise/README.md

-# Learning to See by Looking at Noise (NeurIPS 2021, Spotlight)
+# Learning to See by Looking at Noise

-This is the official implementation of Learning to See by Looking at Noise.
+This is the official implementation of Learning to See by Looking at Noise (NeurIPS 2021, Spotlight).

 <p align="center">
   <img width="100%" src="https://mbaradad.github.io/learning_with_noise/images/teaser.jpeg">